 Day 1: Arrivals

 Day 2: Visiting the Sa'd Abad Palace in the north of Tehran.
-Starting the three hour hike up to Shirpala hut (2700m) in the afternoon.
-Overnight at Shirpala.
+Journey to Kloon Bastak

 Day 4: Visiting Golestan Palace, the Grand Bazaar and other museums in Tehran